Umeraftab7747/Umeraftab7747/README.md

 - 🤔 I’m looking for help with Backend
 - 💬 Ask me about React native and Javascript
 - 📫 How to reach me: Umeraftab7747@gmail.com
-- ⚡ Fun fact: React is faster than Android
+- ⚡ Fun fact: React is faster and Easy